Why missing Saudi journalist mystery is even messier than you think

 Unreliable 'truth'

-Khashoggi's fiancée, Hatice Cengiz, wrote in the Washington Post Wednesday that the writer first visited the consulate on Sept.
+Khashoggi's fiancée, Hatice Cengiz, wrote in The Washington Post on Wednesday that the writer first visited the consulate on Sept.
 28 "despite being somewhat concerned that he could be in danger" and returned Oct.
 2 to collect promised paperwork that he needed so the two could be married.

 The Persian Gulf kingdom has called allegations of any involvement in his disappearance "baseless,” saying Khashoggi left the consulate.